 NATIONAL ARTS CENTRE (NAC)

 Despite what I said above about most places not being free, this one is an exception!
 The NAC allows any of its public spaces to be used for photos free of charge.
 It is a beautiful space, more recently made even more beautiful with some new additions and upgrades.
+This policy could change, so be sure to confirm with the staff at the NAC before making your plans.

 It boasts beautiful architecture and elegance throughout its indoor space.
 It is a wonderful indoor option in the case of rain, or even if it is dry outside!
 As a bonus, if the rain does clear up and you want to make your way outside, you are in walking distance of many other great urban photo location options (Confederation Tunnel, Chateau Laurier, the Locks, & Parliament)!